Dakskihedron/astrum/README.md

 # Astrum

 Some Discord bot with role editing commands so you can stop asking your friend, the admin of the private server, to change your role name and colour for you.
-Besides that, there a few misc and fun commands.
+Besides that, there's a few misc and fun commands.

 Library requirements
 - discord.py